giladghgh/lexical-locuming-locomotive/README.md

 #### Interface

 The user interface will prompt you for a direct input, or for the command to read input from `input.txt`.
-Using the pre-emptive text loaded into `input.txt`, this is one console output example:
+Using the text pre-loaded into `input.txt`, this is an example of one possible console output:

 ```shell
 Enter grammatically correct text below so I can synonymise it, or enter "file" (no quotes) to read from input.txt: